jirawatee/Interpreter-Android/README.md

 # Interpreter (EN-TH)
-This app will translate your speech from English to Thai then speak out in Thai in the realtime.
+This app is my idea to POC how to translate your speech from English to Thai then speak out in Thai in the realtime.

 ## Prerequisites
 * Supported Android API 16 and newer